 Sailing Instruction is available for those new to the sport, also Race Training session are held to help those who decide to try their hand at racing.
 We arrange several Saturday sessions during the season especially for beginners.
 Advice on buying a boat is available from members and there are usually second hand boats available for sale on the club notice board.

-We share the water with the Yorkshire Water Ski Club and both water skiing and wind-surfing can be arranged for members.
+We share the water with the Yorkshire Water Ski Club under the umbrella of Welton Water Sports and both water skiing and wind-surfing can be arranged for members.
 A number of social events are organised throughout the year, from BBQ’s and Barn Dances to a simple get together in the pub for a meal and chat after an evening sailing.
 The club holds the annual Laying Up Supper and Prize-giving at the end of the season, and then monthly social events are arranged during the winter months.

 We also have ties with other local youth groups, and for the last few years we have also hosted the Sailing “Summer Scorcher” in conjunction with East Riding Council.
 This is a program to give East Riding school children a chances to try new sports during the summer holidays.